zopefoundation/ZEO/README.rst

     runzeo -C zeo.config

-A configuration file consists of a <zeo> section and a storage section, where the storage section can use any of the valid ZODB storage types.
-It may also contain an eventlog configuration.
-See ZODB documentation for information on configuring storages.
-See `Configuring event logs <logs.rst>`_ for information on configuring server logs.
+A configuration file consists of a ``<zeo>`` section and a storage section, where the storage section can use any of the valid ZODB storage types.
+It may also contain an event log configuration.
+See `ZODB documentation <http://www.zodb.org>`_ for information on configuring storages.

-The zeo section must list the address.
+The ``zeo`` section must list the address.
 All the other keys are optional.

 address